 Their positive attitudes continued to soar as they prepared for zip #6—the longest of all the zips and nicknamed the “large one” after their boss with the same last name.
 After connecting to zip #6 our wheelchairs were taken to the end of the course.
 Because zip #6 is the longest it is often everyone’s favorite of the bunch.
 After completion, it was obvious to me why.
 The feeling of flying for 800 feet between the towering Douglas Fir trees was like being super-human.
 I don’t think a zip-line could ever be long enough—I would always want to keep going, keep flying.

 The finale zip #7 is nicknamed the “slingshot” because the cable’s layout resembles one but more importantly it is the fastest of the zips.
 The starting platform of zip #7 has a view of the Columbia River through the tree leaves.
-In the early morning the water’s calm surface looked like a finely woven cloth made of silver.
+In the early morning, the water’s calm surface looked like a finely woven cloth made of silver.
 The zip itself also has glimpses of the river but at the speed I was traveling I didn’t see much.
 Zip #7 rivals #6 as the favorite since it is the fastest and perhaps even the prettiest run of them all.
-I would have enjoyed doing just these two zips a few times but happy to experienced the whole course to know what it takes.
+I would have enjoyed doing just these two zips a few times but was happy to experience the whole course to know what it takes.

-Of course I didn’t want it to end but it did with a golf cart ride back to the lodge along with our wheelchairs.
+Of course, I didn’t want it to end but it did with a golf cart ride back to the lodge along with our wheelchairs.
 Steven and I were naturally on a high but so were the SLZT crew.
 We all learned from each other and had a good time.
 For the SLZT crew, this course is as easy as a walk in the park, so it is the people that they look forward to shaping their day.
 Zip-lining someone with some kind of physical disability means the SLZT crew gets to use more equipment or “toys” as they put it which makes a repetitious job fun and interesting.
 After zip-lining with Steven and I, it was obvious that SLZT is ready to welcome more adventurous wheelchair travelers to the trees to fly.
 Ready to return to the trees?

 The SLZT office is located inside the Skamania Lodge, which has a few wheelchair accessible parking spots at the main entrance but are popular in usage and on a slight hill.
-The office to the SLZT is just to the right from the doors and a wheelchair accessible bathroom is around the corner.
+The office to the SLZT is just to the right of the doors and a wheelchair accessible bathroom is around the corner.
 Furthermore, the Skamania Lodge is an all-inclusive resort with three ADA room types all with roll-in showers.
 Being all-inclusive means of course a spa as well as casual and fine dining options.